Servers-for-Hackers/serversforhackers-newsletter/source/_emails/2014-05-06-permissions-users.md

         <tr>
           <td>
             <h3>Permissions</h3>
-            <p>Covering how to set/user permissions for users and groups, and how to use chmod (without the seemingly meaningless numbers).</p>
+            <p>First, we'll cover how to set read, write and execute permissions for users, groups, and others.
+We'll also see how to use chmod (without using octals).</p>
           </td>
           <td class="expander"></td>
         </tr>